karolfaltyn/test-repository/README.md

 # Test Repository

-My first Github repository.
+My first GitHub repository.

+## Introduction
+This repo is mostly used to store useful code that i use in other repositories.

-Currently I am testing code inside before I add it to final repo.
+Sometimes it is used to test fragments of code before I add it to final repo.

-Inside are css reset and other helpful code to copy.
+### Inside are:

+- CSS Reset code modified for my needs
+- React projects folders structure